 1 (15-oz) Can No Salt Added Black Beans, thoroughly rinsed and drained

-3. Preheat the grill to medium-high heat (around 350 degrees F).
-Coat grill pan with nonstick cooking spray and place onions on top in a single layer, grind black pepper on top and sprinkle with a pinch of kosher salt.
-Spray a fine mist of olive oil or nonstick cooking spray.
+1. Preheat a gas grill to medium-high heat (around 350 degrees F).
+If you are using charcoal, light the coals and let them smolder.
+Meanwhile, coat grill pan with spray oil or nonstick cooking spray.
+In a single layer, place onions on grill pan in a single layer.
+Sprinkle with fresh ground black pepper and a pinch of salt.
+Spritz with extra virgin olive oil or nonstick cooking spray.
+Place jalapeño on grill pan.

-4. Tear off three sheets of aluminum foil and brush corn with a 1 tsp olive oil and a grind of black pepper (no salt).
-Wrap the foil tightly around the ear of corn, twisting at the ends.
+2. Prepare corn by cutting three 8-inch pieces of aluminum foil (one piece for each ear).
+Spritz corn with olive oil and dust with black pepper (don’t add salt until after grilling!)
+Wrap the foil tightly around the ear of corn, twisting at the ends (think: burrito).
 Repeat with remaining ears.

-7. Add beans to corn and sprinkle with 1/2 tsp kosher salt.
-Add tomatoes, cilantro, lime juice and black pepper, gently stirring until combined.
-Fold in avocado and sprinkle with a pinch of kosher salt and black pepper, to taste.
+5. Add the remaining ingredients: black and kidney beans, 1/2 tsp kosher salt, diced tomatoes, chopped cilantro, and lime juice.
+Mix until combined.
+Gently fold in avocado and sprinkle with a pinch of kosher salt and black pepper, to taste.
+Enjoy warm or chilled.